How much can society change in 10 years?

 Despite the depth of questioning, the census alone lacks the depth of economic data to give a well-rounded picture of consumers.
 As such it is important to supplement this data in order to add further depth.
 To do this, we use data from the Living Costs and Food Survey (LCF) and British Population Survey (BPS) to paint better pictures of each demographic group.
 The result is a set of geodemographic data that gives us a good overview of major demographic groupings and trends across the UK.
-The next census isn’t due to take place until 2021 and it will take some time after that until the findings and data are processed and released, so we thought it was a good time to take stock of some of the changes and trends we noticed between the 2001 and the 2011 census.
+The next census is due to take place this year, but it will take some time until the data from the 2021 Census is processed and released, so we thought it was a good time to take stock of some of the changes and trends we noticed between the 2001 and the 2011 Census.
 What difference does 10 years make to our society and the people that live within it?

 Not everything has changed

-In the 10 years between each census, the detail and data discrimination in our profiling tools has increased greatly, but general social trends remain clear.
+In the 10 years between each census, the detail and data discrimination in our profiling tools have increased greatly, but general social trends remain clear.

 - Top level demographic groups tend to live in owned detached houses.
 They have multiple cars and drive to professional and managerial posts.
 These people tend to read broadsheet newspapers and shop in Sainsbury’s or Marks and Spencer.